 Biomarkers in Drug Discovery and Development

 Dr. Stefano Persiani is currently Director of Translational Sciences and Pharmacokinetics at Rottapharm Biotech, Italy.
-He graduated in Pharmacy at the University of Milan, Italy and completed a Post-Doctoral fellowship in the Department of Pathology of the University of Pittsburgh School of Medicine, Pittsburgh, Pennsylvania, USA, and later as a Research Associate in the Department of Pharmaceutics of the University of Southern California, School of Pharmacy in Los Angeles, California, USA.
+He graduated in Pharmacy at the University of Milan, Italy, and completed a Post-Doctoral fellowship in the Department of Pathology of the University of Pittsburgh School of Medicine, Pittsburgh, Pennsylvania, USA, and later as a Research Associate in the Department of Pharmaceutics of the University of Southern California, School of Pharmacy in Los Angeles, California, USA.
 After these academic positions, he entered the pharmaceutical industry at Farmitalia Carlo Erba, Pharmacia, Upjohn, and Zambon Group and in the CRO sector as Scientific Director for Clinical Pharmacology.
 Dr. Persiani in his current role applies translational approaches from drug discovery to development and registration in several therapeutic areas.
-Dr. Persiani is a member of various international scientific societies and serves on the review board of numerous professional journals.
-Dr. Persiani acts as an external expert evaluator for the European Commission on the 7th Framework Program, Maria Sklodowska-Curie Individual Fellowships, HORIZON 2020, and Innovative Medicine Initiative.
-Dr. Persiani is also an expert evaluator for La Caixa Foundation (a bank foundation) where he evaluates and provides recommendations to the bank on applications requesting funding.
-Dr. Persiani is a faculty of Pharmaceutical Training International and Training.com where he provides training to pharmaceutical executives in several fields of Translational Sciences.
+He is a member of various international scientific societies and serves on the review board of numerous professional journals.
+Dr. Persiani acts as an external expert evaluator for the European Commission on the 7th Framework Program, Maria Sklodowska-Curie Individual Fellowships, HORIZON 2020, Innovative Medicine Initiative, and for several government organizations where he evaluates and provides recommendations on applications requesting funding.
+Dr. Persiani has many years of teaching and training experience in several fields of Translational Sciences.

 - Classification and types

 - Surrogate endpoints as a special class of biomarkers